 JUMP TO :

-The University of Pittsburgh’s School of Health and Rehabilitation Sciences offers an online MS in Health Informatics (MSHI) with four tracks: General Health Informatics (HI), Data Science (DS), Health Care Supervision Management (HSM), and Registered Health Information Administrator (RHIA).
+The University of Pittsburgh’s School of Health and Rehabilitation Sciences offers an online MS in Health Informatics (MSHI) with three tracks: General Health Informatics (HI), Data Science (DS), and Health Care Supervision and Management (HSM).
 This program offers 100 percent online coursework with a local capstone internship experience.
-No campus visits are required and the program can be completed in 16 to 24 months.
+No campus visits are required, and the program can be completed in 16 to 24 months.

-The Data Science (DS) track is designed for those who wish to present extracted and analyzed data to those in the health care community including health care providers and executives.
-The purpose of this communication is to convey assessment of quality measures, financial responsibility and performance, and improvement of patient outcomes.
+The Data Science (DS) track is designed for those who wish to present extracted and analyzed data to those in the healthcare community, including healthcare providers and executives.
+This communication aims to convey assessment of quality measures, financial responsibility and performance, and improvement of patient outcomes.
 Key concepts include risk assessment, hypothesis testing, pattern identification, and prediction.

 The Health Care Supervision Management (HSM) track focuses on preparing professionals for leadership positions and supervisory roles in health care organizations.
 These may include hospitals, rehabilitation centers, and long-term care facilities.
 Topics covered may include digital health, leadership and project management, research and evaluation, financial management, ethics in health IT, and organizational leadership.

 - Effective communication with healthcare entities including providers, patients, administrators, government bodies or regulators, researchers, insurance companies, and suppliers

 - Proactively identify needs and opportunities through a variety of techniques related to access, care, clinical outcomes, cost, patient satisfaction and engagement, and quality in the health care system

 - The use of technical knowledge to promote best practices and creative technology-based solutions to improve patient care

 - Supporting clinical decision-making through the use of data analytics skills